AlejandroSenior/restful-checker-website/README.md

 ![Tailwind
 CSS](https://img.shields.io/badge/Tailwind%20CSS-4.1.7-blue?style=for-the-badge&logo=tailwind-css)

-Get your animations easily done with only Tailwind CSS classes.

 RESTful API Checker is a lightweight Python CLI tool to validate RESTful best practices on OpenAPI/Swagger specs.
 It generates an easy-to-read HTML report with ✅ correct cases, 🟡 warnings, and ❌ critical issues to help you improve your API design before release.

 </div>